bfintal/Page-Builder-Sandwich-old/readme.txt

 = What it does =

-Extends your visual editor to include page builder capabilities
+Extends your visual editor to include page builder capabilities and new shortcodes

 = The Goal =